hashicorp/terraform-website/content/source/docs/cloud/vcs/azure-devops-services.html.md

 The rest of the page explains these steps in more detail.

-## Step 1: On Terraform Cloud, Begin adding VCS Provider
+## Step 1: On Terraform Cloud, Begin Adding a New VCS Provider

 1. Open Terraform Cloud in your browser and navigate to the "VCS Providers" settings for your organization.
 Click the "Add VCS Provider" button.